We already looked at destination marketing and the challenges ahead.

 Before choosing a specific strategy, it’s important to do the groundwork first.

-This involves researching your customers and market environment.
+The second step is researching your customers and market environment.

 The idea is to end up with a simple one-page document outlining your goals, target market, and competitors.